codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 This is a [codeBeamer](https://codebeamer.com/) <-> [Miro](https://miro.com/) integration web-plugin for Miro.
 It's main goal is to automate and therefore greatly speed up the process of mirroring codeBeamer items in Miro for planning/visualization purposes.

-The Plugin takes inspirtaion from thea lready existend [Jira Cards](https://miro.com/works-with-atlassian/) and [Azure Cards](https://miro.com/marketplace/azure-cards/) plugins.
+The Plugin takes inspiration from the already existent [Jira Cards](https://miro.com/works-with-atlassian/) and [Azure Cards](https://miro.com/marketplace/azure-cards/) plugins for Miro.

 # Installation